grame-cncm/faustdoc/src/manual/optimizing.md

 #### Using Function Tabulation

-The use of `rdtable`-style compilation done at init time can be simplified using the [ba.tabulate](https://faustlibraries.grame.fr/libs/basics/#batabulate) or [ba.tabulate_chebychev](https://faustlibraries.grame.fr/libs/basics/#batabulate_chebychev) functions to *tabulate* a given unary function `fun` on a given range.
-A table is created and filled with precomputed values and can be used to compute `fun(x)` in a more efficient way (at the cost of additional static memory needed for the table).
+The use of `rdtable` style compilation done at init time can be simplified using the [ba.tabulate](https://faustlibraries.grame.fr/libs/basics/#batabulate) or [ba.tabulate_chebychev](https://faustlibraries.grame.fr/libs/basics/#batabulate_chebychev) functions to *tabulate* a given unary function `fun` on a given range.
+A table is created and filled with precomputed values to be used to compute `fun(x)` in a more efficient way (at the cost of additional static memory needed for the table).

 #### Using Fast Math Functions